phiidz/Fictioneer-vi_VN-zh_TW/DEVELOPMENT.md

 ### Functions

 #### `fictioneer_caching_active(): bool`
 Returns true or false depending on whether the site is currently cached.
-Either because a known cache plugin is active or the **Enable cache compatibility mode** option is checked.
+Either because a known cache plugin is active or the **Enable compatibility mode for caching** option is checked.

 #### `fictioneer_private_caching_active(): bool`
 Returns true or false depending on whether *private* caching is active.
 Private caching creates individual cache files for each user, which can result in high disk usage.
-Always false if **Enable public cache compatibility mode** is checked.
+Always false if **Enable compatibility mode for public caching** is checked.

 #### `fictioneer_purge_all_caches()`
 Helper to trigger the "purge all" functions of known cache plugins.
 Can be extended with the `fictioneer_cache_purge_all` hook.